Wyatt Earp house in Tombstone AZ – it’s located just as you enter town.

 As you get through the curve, looking immediately to the left – you’ll see this particular Wyatt Earp house in Tombstone.
 It has an iron fence surrounding a statue of Wyatt in the yard.

-So - did Wyatt Earp live there?
+So, did Wyatt Earp live there in this house?

-Some local historians say that Wyatt never lived in that house on the Northeast corner of Fremont and 1st.
-They claim he actually owned it, but only rented it out to others for some income.
+Some local historians say Wyatt Earp never lived in that house on the Northeast corner of Fremont and 1st.
+They claim he actually owned it, but only rented it out to others for income.
 Some say he actually lived in a house behind this one.
 Others say he never owned this house at all.
 Some say he owned the property the house is on, but not the house that is currently there.
 There’s also the movie, where Kurt Russell portrays Wyatt Earp in Tombstone.
 What is the true story?
 Can we figure it out?

 Barra says the problem is “the two versions are in violent contradiction because Frank Waters invented the second…. because the real Allie Earp did not say the things about the Earp Brothers and Doc Holliday that Frank Waters wanted her to say.”3